Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 Peritol (cyproheptadine).

-In principle, the effectiveness of the above drugs has been confirmed by many years of experience in use, but the same experience indicates a whole bunch of side effects:
+In principle, the effectiveness of the above drugs has been confirmed by many years of experience, but this same experience indicates a whole bunch of side effects:

-All of these drugs, to a greater or lesser extent, affect the central nervous system, providing sedative and hypnotic effects.
+All these drugs to a greater or lesser extent affect the central nervous system, providing sedative and hypnotic effects.

-Classic antihistamines dry out the mucous membranes.
-Dry mouth, viscosity of sputum in the lungs (which is especially dangerous in ARVI, as it seriously increases the risk of developing pneumonia) - does not have the best effect on the child's condition.
+Classical antihistamines dry out the mucous membranes.
+Dry mouth, sputum viscosity in the lungs (which is especially dangerous in acute respiratory viral infections, as it seriously increases the risk of developing pneumonia) - does not affect the child's condition in the best way.

-The simultaneous use of antiallergic drugs of the first generation with other drugs enhances the effect of the latter.
-So, antipyretic, analgesic, hypnotic effects are enhanced.
-The combination of antihistamines with other drugs that actively affect the functioning of the central nervous system is especially dangerous.
+The simultaneous use of first-generation antiallergic drugs with other drugs enhances the effect of the use of the latter.
+Thus, antipyretic, analgesic, hypnotic effects are enhanced.
+Especially dangerous is the combination of antihistamines with other drugs that actively affect the functioning of the central nervous system.
 In this case, the development of side effects up to fainting is possible.
-Combination with alcoholic beverages is highly undesirable.
+The combination with alcoholic beverages is highly undesirable.

 The action of such drugs, although effective, is limited to 2-3 hours (some last up to 6 hours).

-Of course, it does not do without pluses.
+Of course, it does not come without advantages.
 Firstly, first-generation antihistamines are relatively affordable, and secondly, they are great for short-term treatment of allergies.
-That is, if, for example, a child has eaten an excessive amount of chocolate and a short-term intake of an antihistamine is required, you can safely use the same Tavegil or Fenkarol.
+That is, if, for example, a child ate an excessive amount of chocolate and a short-term intake of an antihistamine is required, you can safely use the same Tavegil or Fenkarol.

-Most of the first generation allergy remedies are forbidden to be taken by nursing mothers; only their local forms can be used - ointment, cream, spray.
+Most first-generation allergy remedies are forbidden to be taken orally by nursing mothers; only their local forms can be used - ointment, cream, spray.
 The exception is Suprastin and Fenkarol (from three months of pregnancy).
-Each drug has its own characteristic feature, which is important to consider when drawing up a treatment regimen.
-So, it is not advisable for a child prone to constipation to use Tavegil; a child suffering from gastrointestinal diseases is prohibited from taking Suprastin; and children with impaired liver function need to be careful with the use of Fenkarol.
+Each drug has its own salient feature, which is important to consider when drawing up a treatment regimen.
+So, it is not advisable for a baby prone to constipation to use Tavegil; a child suffering from gastrointestinal diseases is prohibited from taking Suprastin; and children with impaired liver function need to be careful with the use of Phencarol.

-For babies up to one year old, the intake of antiallergic drugs of the first generation is undesirable.
-For the smallest, there are more modern drugs that are practically safe and very effective.
+For babies under one year old, taking first-generation antiallergic drugs is undesirable.
+For the little ones, there are more modern drugs are practically safe and very effective.

-The principles of action of antihistamines, the second generation on the child's body
+The principles of action of antihistamines, the second generation on the children's body

 In addition, they have a number of other advantages: they do not penetrate the fetoplacental barrier (that is, such drugs can be used during pregnancy);